tfpk/cse/README.md

 export _CSE="z5555555@login.cse.unsw.edu.au"
 source ~/link/to/cse/cse_source.sh
 ```
 Third, if you haven't already, configure ssh keys.
+[This tutorial is a good guide for CSE computers](https://github.com/CallumHoward/cli-tools/blob/master/ssh_guide.md)

 # Usage
 (On a local machine, the `cse` part of the command can be left out.
 It must be left out for autocompletion)